realrolfje/23CM-TRX/src/README.md

 - **AVR-Studio**: The original sources as programmed into the ATMEGA328 that came with version 2.2 of the 23CM NBFM transceiver.
 These sources are here for reference only.
-  The ownership and source control is managed by the original owner, please contact [http://www.pe1jpd.nl/index.php/23cm_nbfm/](Bas PE1JPD) for the latest version or questions.
+  The ownership and source control is managed by the original owner, please contact [Bas PE1JPD](http://www.pe1jpd.nl/index.php/23cm_nbfm/) for the latest version or questions.